Trequetrum/blog-onesmallstep/content/types-intro.md

 My feeling is that a proper deep understanding of types and types systems comes from applying these concepts in a project.
 The idea here is to touch on some interesting facets of the topic that aren't nessesary to know but which may help by just being interesting.

+Lend me your ~~ear~~ eyes, this is an attempt to write out my understanding of the topic and should be taken as such.
+I am not an expert on types and am likely to provide an incomplete or perhaps even entirely wrong understanding of some of these concepts.

+The plan is to update this as my understanding evolves.

+<sup>[1]</sup> Any data ~~structure~~ capable of encoding the structure of a program

+# Type Systems as a Language Feature

-Lets talk about type systems: for any touring complete language, what is computable doesn't change.
-Arguments for and against languages and language features tend to reduce to {%emph()%}ergonomics{%end%}, {%emph()%}performance{%end%}, and {%emph()%}correctness{%end%}.
+For any touring complete language, what is computable doesn't change.
+While there are other reasons to prefer a language or language feature, arguments for and against genderally can be reduce to arguements about {%emph()%}ergonomics{%end%}, {%emph()%}performance{%end%}, and {%emph()%}correctness{%end%}.

 {%aside()%}
 ## *Python Iterators*

-Let's consider and assess Python's iterators as a language feature.
+As an aside, let's consider and assess Python's iterators as a language feature.

 ### Example
 **Without iterators:**